Skip to content

 Warden Supreme is a fully integrated key and app attestation suite consisting of:

-- Mobile (iOS and Android) client library to generate attestation statements
+1. A mobile client library (iOS and Android) to generate attestation statements

-- Agnostic communication logic, taking care of process flows and wire format
+3. Agnostic communication logic for process flows and the wire format

 Bugs Ahead!